-- Provide training for staff on how to deal with a disclosure about bullying - Carry out regular pupil surveys including through circle time/class councils allowing pupils to disclose if they or others are being bullied - Provide a worry/ concern box when necessary - Ensure pupils understand bullying is not acceptable and how bullies and victims will be treated - Provide an open door policy for parents who have concerns - Consult with pupils about the effectiveness of anti-bullying strategies and their ideas for improvement (Article 12 CRN -pupils are entitled to give their opinions).
+- Provide a worry/ concern box when necessary - Ensure pupils understand bullying is not acceptable and how bullies and victims will be treated - Provide an open door policy for parents who have concerns - Consult with pupils about the effectiveness of anti-bullying strategies and their ideas for improvement (Article 12 CRN -pupils are entitled to give their opinions). - We also recognise that the perpetrator may be a victim of child abuse and if there is a cause for concern, a Designated Safeguarding Lead would put support in place.